-Traditional furniture from the Victorian era continues to be a popular choice today because of its graceful curves and carved detailing, as exemplified by the sleigh bed, which had its origins during this time period.
+Traditional bedroom furniture, including traditional beds from the Victorian era continues to be a popular choice today because of its graceful curves and carved detailing, as exemplified by the sleigh bed, which had its origins during this time period.

 Contemporary style includes the Art Deco, Modern, Retro, Scandinavian and Urban sub groups.
 Contemporary and modern are sometimes used interchangeably, and although they are related, they are essentially two separate and distinctive design movements.

 While both contemporary and modern emphasize geometric form and minimal detail, contemporary furnishings tend to incorporate color whereas modern furniture will use neutral palettes.

 Contemporary, although simple, is not uniform, utilizing a variety of finishes, palettes and materials to create texture and visual interest.
 Their geometric forms are often softened by curved lines.
 Furnishings can be constructed of lighter woods, exposed woods or metal.
 Other popular materials for contemporary furniture are rubber, stone, or concrete.